 Has the sun made a surprise appearance?
-Take to the outdoors and create a barbecue spread post haste.
-We have tips for a complete menu that skips the arduous prep and allows you more time by the grill.
+Take to the outdoors with our quick barbecue recipes.
+We have tips for a complete menu, with less prep and more time by the grill.

-The UK weather is as unreliable as an old box of damp firelighters festering under the sink, so a lot of us choose to fire up a barbie at the last hour.
-While searing flames are known for cooking food in quick time, often the most time-consuming aspect is preparation and zooming around a busy meat aisle like a hungry pinball.
+The UK weather is as unreliable as an old box of damp firelighters festering under the sink, so when the sun does emerge, be prepared to fire up the barbie.
+While searing flames are known for cooking food quickly, often the most time-consuming aspect is preparation and zooming around a busy meat aisle like a hungry pinball.
 We’ve put together some cheats and shopping hints that’ll take a skewer to your stress bubble.

 A sharing spread is an ideal way to keep your guests occupied as most of it can be poured into bowls or placed on a rustic wooden chopping board without having to go near a stove.
 Use this antipasti platter as a blueprint and go for a basic range of meat, cheese and veggies – if you’re feeling ambitious you can roast the peppers and make the homemade flatbreads.
 Or, go for a themed platter: